rhysd/actionlint/scripts/generate-popular-actions/README.md

 | `skip_inputs`  | Skipping checking inputs of this action or not                 | `true`                     | No        |
 | `skip_outputs` | Skipping checking outputs of this action or not                | `true`                     | No        |
 | `file_ext`     | File extension of action metadata file.
 The default is `"yml"` | `"yaml"`                   | No        |

+Alternative actions registry JSON file can be used via `-r` option.